OFFICES UP FOR ELECTION

 Municipal Candidates: Contact the City/Town Clerk's Office for information on offices up for election in any of the 24 municipalities in Pinellas County.
 Municipal candidates file and qualify with the City/Town Clerk's Office.

 Pinellas County Candidates: Click here to see the list of local candidates who have filed to run for office.
-County candidates file and qualify with the Pinellas County Supervisor of Elections.
+County candidates, Special District Candidates file and qualify with the Pinellas County Supervisor of Elections.
+In addition, State and Precinct Committeemen and Committeewomen file with our office.

 FILING (ANNOUNCING) FOR COUNTY OFFICE - STEP 1